swhalley/homepage-blog/content/post/what-are-my-tests-telling-me.md

 title: "What Are My Tests Telling Me?"
 date: 2018-02-01T01:14:36-03:00
 draft: true
-description: "Unit Tests aren't just about Red, Green, Refactor"
+description: "Unit Tests Aren't Just About Red, Green, Refactor"
 ---

 Working with developers who are new to testing can lead to a lot of confusion as to what is the purpose of testing.
 For many, the argument is that it is just as easy to manually test the code than it is to write out a bunch of unit tests.
 Yes, but why would I pay a developer to manually test an entire application when I could pay someone pennies on the dollar and outsource it?
 The arguments against testing fall apart quickly but can be a difficult battle to change the culture of these developers.

-Over the years of watching people learn to test, it became clear that all developers would follow these phases in their learning pattern.
+Over the years of watching people learn to test, it became clear that developers would follow these phases in their learning pattern.

 ### Flat Out Refusal